Hamilton's Procurement Policy By-law 21-215 (PDF, 420 KB) outlines the procurement policy of the City of Hamilton.

 Goals and objectives of the Procurement Policy

-- Encourages an open and competitive bidding process for the acquisition and disposal of Goods and/or Services, and the objective and equitable treatment of all vendors.
+- Encourage an open and competitive bidding process for the acquisition and disposal of Goods and/or Services, and the objective and equitable treatment of all vendors.

-- Procures Goods and/or Services with due regard to the preservation of the natural environment and to encourage the use of “environmentally friendly” products and services, as supported by Vision 2020 goals and strategies.
+- Procure Goods and/or Services with due regard to the preservation of the natural environment and to encourage the use of “environmentally friendly” products and services, as supported by the City's Strategic Plan.

 Procurement of goods and services